alberto-antonietti/ml_accelerometers/README.md

 # Machine Learning Architectures to Classify Activities of Daily Living and Fall Types From Wearable Accelerometer Data
-Machine learning architectures to classify activities of daily living and fall types from wearable accelerometer data.

 Data and codes related to the paper: